Jasmine

 Basic Care Tips

-• Provide a trellis or support for climbing varieties
+• Provide trellis or support for climbing varieties

 • Prune after flowering to control growth and shape